 Colony Specialty distributes its products through a network of appointed wholesale agents and brokers specializing in excess and surplus lines and certain targeted admitted lines.
-Approximately two-thirds of Colony Specialty's premium volume in 2014 was produced by wholesale brokers who submit business in the ordinary course for underwriting business and rely on Colony Specialty to produce quotes and handle policy issuance on such accounts.
+Approximately two-thirds of Colony Specialty's premium volume in 2015 was produced by wholesale brokers who submit business and rely on Colony Specialty to produce quotes and handle policy issuance on such accounts.
 The remaining one-third of Colony Specialty's premium was produced through a select group of wholesale agents to whom Colony Specialty has delegated limited authority to act on its behalf.
 These agents are granted authority to underwrite, quote, bind and issue policies in accordance with predetermined guidelines and procedures prescribed by Colony Specialty.
 Argo Pro distributes its products through both wholesale brokers and retail agents.

 Commercial Specialty uses a broad distribution platform to deliver specialty insurance products and services to our policyholders and agents.
-Argo Insurance products and services are distributed through selected independent agents, brokers, wholesalers and program managers with demonstrated expertise in one or more of its targeted niche markets and through its in-house managing general agents and on a direct basis in a limited number of states.
+Argo Insurance products and services are distributed through selected independent agents, brokers, wholesalers and program managers with demonstrated expertise in one or more of its targeted niche markets.
 Rockwood distributes its product lines through a network of independent retail and wholesale agents.
 Trident provides its insurance products and related services through licensed retail agents, selected brokers and state program managers.
 Argo Surety distributes its products through selected surety specialty agents and brokers across the United States.
 ARIS employs both a direct and partner-distribution strategy, which includes brokers, insurers, market advisors, art lenders, investment funds and auction houses.
 Alteris generally distributes products underwritten on behalf of third-party carriers and Argo Group through retail agents and selected brokers.

-Argo Re has obtained substantially all of its reinsurance business through brokers and third-party intermediaries who represent clients in negotiations for the purchase of reinsurance.
+Argo Re obtains substantially all of its reinsurance business through brokers and third-party intermediaries who represent clients in negotiations for the purchase of reinsurance.
 None of the intermediaries through which Argo Re obtains this business are authorized to bind business on our behalf.
-Argo Insurance distributes its products through selected brokers with whom our underwriters have experience.
+Argo Insurance distributes its products through selected brokers.
 ArgoGlobal SE distributes products through brokers in selected European markets.
-Argo Seguros distributes products through selected brokers and agents within their local markets.
+Argo Seguros distributes products through selected brokers and agents within the Brazilian markets.

-ArgoGlobal Syndicate 1200 obtains insurance and reinsurance business from two main sources: the Lloyd's open market and underwriting agencies with delegated authority.
-In the Lloyd's open market, brokers approach ArgoGlobal Syndicate 1200 directly with individual insurance risk opportunities for consideration by our underwriters.
-Brokers also approach ArgoGlobal Syndicate 1200 through selected underwriting agencies that are granted limited authority delegated by ArgoGlobal Syndicate 1200 to make underwriting decisions on individual risks.
+Syndicate 1200 obtains insurance and reinsurance business from two main sources: the Lloyd's open market and underwriting agencies with delegated authority.
+In the Lloyd's open market, brokers approach Syndicate 1200 directly with individual insurance risk opportunities for consideration by our underwriters.
+Brokers also approach Syndicate 1200 through selected underwriting agencies that are granted limited authority delegated by Syndicate 1200 to make underwriting decisions on individual risks.
 In general, risks written in the open market are larger than risks written on our behalf by authorized agencies in terms of both exposure and premium.